jgm/pandoc/doc/lua-filters.md

 `table`
 :   table containing document meta information

-Returns: [Meta][`Meta`] object
+Returns: [Meta] object

-## MetaValue {#metavalue}
+## MetaValue

 ### `MetaBlocks (blocks)` {#pandoc.metablocks}

-Creates a value to be used as a MetaBlocks value in meta data;
-creates a copy of the input list via `pandoc.Blocks`, discarding all non-list keys.
+Creates a value to be used as a MetaBlocks value in meta data; creates a copy of the input list via `pandoc.Blocks`, discarding all non-list keys.

 Parameters:

 `blocks`
 :   blocks

-Returns: [Blocks]
+Returns: [Blocks][]

 ### `MetaInlines (inlines)` {#pandoc.metainlines}

-Creates a value to be used as a MetaInlines value in meta data;
-creates a copy of the input list via `pandoc.Inlines`, discarding all non-list keys.
+Creates a value to be used as a MetaInlines value in meta data; creates a copy of the input list via `pandoc.Inlines`, discarding all non-list keys.

 Parameters:

 `inlines`
 :   inlines

-Returns: [Inlines]
+Returns: [Inlines][]

 ### `MetaList (meta_values)` {#pandoc.metalist}

-Creates a value to be used as a MetaList in meta data; creates a copy of the input list via `pandoc.List`, discarding all non-list keys.
+Creates a value to be used as a MetaList in meta data;
+creates a copy of the input list via `pandoc.List`, discarding all non-list keys.

 Parameters: